Women in pre-Islamic Arabia: Women of upper class status

-While the general population, of women in pre-Islamic Arabia did not have many rights, upper-class women had more.
+While the general population of women in pre-Islamic Arabia did not have many rights, upper-class women had more.
 Many became 'naditum', or priestesses, which would in turn give them even more rights.
 These women were able to own and inherit property.
 In addition, the naditum were able to play an active role in the economic life of their community.
-The Samad Late Iron Age population in central Oman show archaeologically women of both high and low social rank.
+The Samad Late Iron Age population in central Oman shows archaeologically women of both high and low social rank.

 Marriage practices

-In pre-Islamic Arabia, a variety of different marriage practices existed.
-The most common and recognized types of marriage at this time consisted of: marriage by agreement, marriage by capture, marriage by purchase, marriage by inheritance and Mut'ah or temporary marriage.
+In pre-Islamic Arabia, a variety of marriage practices existed.
+The most common and recognized types of marriage at this time were marriage by agreement, marriage by capture, marriage by purchase, marriage by inheritance and Mut'ah or temporary marriage.